-Laboratory equipment and Leasehold improvements 10 , , , , , , , Computary office furniture and equipment 6 - 33 Computers, office furniture and equipment 0 - 33 h.
+% Mainly % Laboratory equipment and Leasehold improvements 10 Computers, office furniture and equipment 6 - 33 33 h.
 Revenue recognition:

 Leasehold improvements are depreciated on a straight-line basis over the shorter of the lease term (including extension option held by the Company and intended to be exercised) and the expected life of the improvement.